 Rich Snippets: pieces of HTML, specified by Google, which tell Google what type of content is being featured.
 They enable Google to showcase this information in a certain way in the SERPs, such as event and product listings, or as reviews.

 Still got questions about Customer Reviews?
-Give one our friendly team a call, or head over to our website to jump on live chat with one of our advisors - they'll be able to help you with anything you want to know.
+Head over to our website or jump on live chat with one of our advisors.